kdblackshear/ai110-module1show-gameglitchinvestigator-starter/reflection.md

 - How would you explain Streamlit "reruns" and session state to a friend who has never used Streamlit?

+    Streamlit reruns are used to execute a python script from the beginnning each time it is triggered.
+This means for each rerun, defined variable are automatically reset and start from scratch.
+Streamlit session state keeps the data that you don't want to change for each rerun to remain intact.
+These variable do not reset.
+In conjunction, if the rerun is triggered, the python script starts completely fresh from the top and when a session state value is reached, that value is the smae as it was when the previous rerun completed.
 ---

 ## 5. Looking ahead: your developer habits